Hi i’m Mark Nardecchia

 give you side eye!

 Why 3,300 you ask?
-Well, 3,300 is ONLY .1% of the ASPCA shelters yearly average of 3.3 million dogs that enter rescues each year.
-The goal is to photograph a representation of the .1% of the 3.3 million beautiful adopted animals.
+Well, 3,300 is ONLY 0.1% of the American Society for the Prevention of Cruelty to Animals (ASPCA) shelters yearly average of 3.3 million dogs that enter rescues each year.
+The goal is to photograph a representation of the 0.1% of the 3.3 million beautiful adopted animals.
 This will visually quantify for people just how many dogs need homes every year to stop euthanasia!
-The hope is that we can break through to our communities and change the habit of unnessarly buying dogs from breeders and having people look to adopting from rescue orginizations first!
+The hope is that we can break through to our communities and change the habit of unnecessarily buying dogs from breeders and having people look to adopting from rescue organizations first!

 Throughout the project we will be collecting hand written notes from everyone.
-We want to know what you love about your rescue dog, something funny they do or your favorite story about them.
+We want to know what you love about your rescued dog, such as something funny they do or your favorite story about them.
 We will be filling out the pages of the yearbook where people would normally sign it with these stories and notes!

-Cost of one pet session is $50, half goes directly to that days sponsoring animal welfare group.
-I intend to photograph 100 pets per day which will raise $2,500 benefiting the sponsoring rescue per day.
+A total Rescue High project donation amount is projected at 1 million benefitting local sponsoring animal welfare and rescue organizations across the country.One pet session's cost is $50, half goes directly to the animal welfare group sponsored.
+We intend to photograph 100 pets per day which will raise $2,500 benefiting the sponsoring rescue per day.

 Throughout the project we will be holding fun contests.
-For example we are giving each participating animal welfare group a “most likely to” that we will be auctioned off at a $1 vote.
-So be thinking about what your pet is most likely to do!
+For example we are giving each participating animal welfare group a “most likely to” that we will be auctioned off for $1 for 1 vote.
+The winner will recieve a 1/4 page photo with their "most likely to" So be thinking about what your pet is most likely to do!
+Here are some fun examples!

 Most likely to

 Once the school year comes to an end.
-We will take our 3,300+ pet student photos and lay them out in rows.
-We will be taking behind the scenes photos of the volunteers and rescues and will feature them as the lifestyle portion of the yearbook.
-Then we will take a selection of all the hand written stories we collect and fill in the signature portion of the book with those.
-This will give us a complete book filled with thousands of beautiful adopted dogs and the people that helped them find those homes!
+We will take our 3,300 pet student photos together with behind the scenes photos of the volunteers and rescues to create a Rescue High yearbook.
+The signature portion of the book will be filled with the hand-written stories we collect.
+This will give us a complete book filled with thousands of beautiful adopted dogs and the people that helped them find their forever homes!